jvujnovic/AetherLife/legal/privacy_policy.md

 - **Google AdMob**: Displays banner ads.
 AdMob may collect non-personal data, including the device’s advertising ID (GAID or IDFA), to serve personalized or contextual ads.
 You can opt out of personalized ads via your device settings.

+- **Meta Audience Network**: Used to display ads through mediation.
+Meta Audience Network may collect device identifiers (such as the Advertising ID, Android ID, IDFA, or other device information) to deliver ads, limit ad frequency, detect fraud, and measure ad performance.
+For more details, see the [Meta Privacy Policy](https://www.facebook.com/privacy/policy).

 - **Firebase Analytics**: Used to understand user interaction with the App.
 Data collected is aggregated and anonymous.

-Note: While we do not collect personal data ourselves, these third-party services may collect identifiers such as the Advertising ID for ad delivery and analytics purposes.
+Note: While we do not collect personal data ourselves, these third-party services may collect device identifiers (such as Advertising ID, Android ID, IDFA, or other device IDs) for ad delivery, analytics, and fraud prevention.

 ## 3. MTG Content